 Second time around the difference is that I now play for fun, not for any financial incentives.
 But, as much as I love the act of making music, there's not much point unless you are being heard.

-Soundcloud, YouTube and Spotify are the new platforms for musicians to get heard.
-However, there is so much noise (YouTube gets 200 hours of content uploaded every minute) how do you get noticed?
+Soundcloud, YouTube and Spotify are the new platforms for musicians to get heard - or not!
+There is too much noise for independents to make an impact (YouTube gets 200 hours of content uploaded every minute).
+How do you get noticed?
 Well, you're reading this so it is possible.

-Sadly we have lost so many great jazz musicians; Jaco, Miles, Joe Zawinul, Joe Sample, Walter Becker to name a few.
+Sadly we have lost so many great jazz musicians; Jaco Pastorius, Miles Davis, Joe Zawinul, and Walter Becker to name a few.
 As well as my original stuff I play modern arrangements by those great acts that influenced me.
 I hope I'm keeping the music alive because the bottom line is always the music.

 I'm gonna wave my freak flag high...